 If you are scheduling your pet’s wellness or vaccine visit, we will schedule the visit at or near the due date to allow more immediate space for pets with urgent needs.
 For pets with urgent medical conditions, we are holding a subset of our appointments for urgent care visits.
 Lastly, we are reserving all of our appointments for existing clients; we are not accepting any new clients at this time so that we can offer the best care possible for our existing patients.

 "My pet had an emergency and I was told to go to the emergency/urgent care facility.
 Why wouldn’t you see my pet?"

 Veterinary medicine is similar to human medicine.
 You see your family practice physician for your preventative care and most ailments, but sometimes you need to visit an urgent care facility or an emergency department, either because of the nature of your illness, the immediacy of your needs, or the hours during which you need care.
 The same is true for veterinary care for your pets.

-We work closely with the Animal Emergency & Referral Center in Oakdale (651-501-3766) and St Paul (651-293-1800) (www.aercmn.com) to serve as an extension of St Francis.
-We trust their team to provide the care your pet needs when we cannot.
+We know that going elsewhere with a sick pet is scary.
+We understand that you just want to come to St Francis.
+Know that we work closely with the Animal Emergency & Referral Center in Oakdale (651-501-3766) (www.aercmn.com), Como Park After Hours (651-487-3255), the University of Minnesota (612-626-8387) and Blue Pearl in Blaine (763-754-5000) to serve as extensions of St Francis.
+We trust their teams to provide the care your pet needs when we cannot.
 Afterwards, we will receive a comprehensive report and will follow up with you.
-In addition, the University of Minnesota offers urgent care during certain hours.
-To learn more, visit their website at https://www.vmc.umn.edu/about-us/specialties-services/urgent-care or call (612) 626-VETS.
+We always want what is best for your pet, and sometimes the best care at that moment is at one of these locations.

 "Why don’t you just hire more people to take care of our pets, answer the phones, or fill our pets’ medications?"